alckasoc/Learning-Equality-Curriculum-Rec/README.md

 ## Structure 📂

-[Insert text about the structure of the repo/organization]
+[Insert text about the structure of the repo/organization; add folder tree diagram]

 * `custom` is a folder for custom code and community code
 * `diagrams` houses all diagrams used